danol0/sudoku-py/README.md

 ## Documentation
-This project uses Sphinx for documentation, which is included in the requirements.txt.
+This project uses Sphinx for documentation, which is included in the requirements.
 To build the documentation, from the root directory of the project run:
 ```bash
 sphinx-build -M html docs/source docs/build/
 ```
 The documentation can then be viewed by opening `docs/build/index.html` in a web browser.
+_Please note, the conda installation of Sphinx has a minor bug that displays a number of deprecated warnings on build.
+PLease ignore these, or use the pip installation._
 ## Change log
 - v1.2:
   - Solve functionality is now contained in a child class of sudokuBoard